We Deal in Lead A Weird West Gunslinger Adventure Game

 All characters begin with 12 inventory slots for gear and equipment.

-Roll on the Starting Gear tables to determine your hat, armour, tools, and equipment.
+Roll for Starting Gear (pg.
+86), determining your hat, armour, tools, and equipment.

-See the Equipment List for related armour, damage, and slot values.
+See Items & Equipment (pg.
+24) for related armour, damage, and slot values.

 • 3 days’ rations (1 slot)